nikolasbroman/etch_a_sketch/README.md

-A browser application for drawing sketches.
+A browser application for drawing black and white pixel sketches.
 Built in JavaScript.